mjacobus/mjacobus.github.io/_posts/2023-05-23-notes-on-grokking-algorithms.md

 Big O

-- Worst case it inserts/deletes as poorly as an array (O(n))
+- Worst case it inserts/deletes as poorly as an array `O(n)`
-- Best case it inserts/deletes as well as a linked list (O(1))
+- Best case it inserts/deletes as well as a linked list `O(1)`
-- Worst case it reads as poorly as a linked list (O(n))
+- Worst case it reads as poorly as a linked list `O(n)`
-- Best case it reads as well as an array list (O(1))
+- Best case it reads as well as an array list `O(1)`

-## Chapter 6: Breadth-first Search
+Chapter 6: Breadth-first Search
 -------------------------

 - It is the algorithm to find the shortest path in a graph
 - Directed graph `A -> B` (A fathered B)
-- Undirected path - graph don't have arrows and the relationship goes both ways - (ross - ranchel)
+- Undirected path - graph don't have arrows and the relationship goes both ways - (`ross - Rachel`)
 - The search list must be a queue
 - Must not double check a node to avoid an infinite loop